kozistr/Awesome-GANs/README.md

 ## **WIP** : This repo is about to be refactored & supporting `tf 2.x`.

+Maybe some of the codes wouldn't work on master branch, because i'm just working on the branch.

 ## Environments

 Because of the image and model size, (especially **BEGAN**, **SRGAN**, **StarGAN**, ... using high resolution images as input),